michaelwfc/operating_system/docs/c_docs/gdb_tutorial.md

 # - x/<count>d <address>: View an array of integers.
 # - x/<count>f <address>: View an array of floats.

 # <count> specifies the number of units to display (optional).
 # <format> specifies how to display the memory contents (e.g., as an integer, character, etc.).
 # <address> is the memory address you want to examine.
 (gdb) x/<count><format> <address>

-# To view an int value at a specific address, you would use the format specifier /d (for signed decimal)
+(gdb) x/d <address> # To view an int value at a specific address, you would use the format specifier /d (for signed decimal)
-(gdb) x/d <address>
-# /u (for unsigned decimal)

 (gdb) x/u <address>

-# To view a float value at a specific address, use the /f format specifier:
+(gdb) x/f 0x7fffffffde84 # To view a float value at a specific address, use the /f format specifier:

-(gdb) x/f 0x7fffffffde84
+(gdb) x/5d 0x7fffffffdea0 # To view an array, you need to specify the number of elements (count) and the format for the type of the elements in the array.

-# s is a format specifier that tells gdb to interpret the memory at a specified address as a null-terminated string.
+(gdb) x/s <address>  # s is a format specifier that tells gdb to interpret the memory at a specified address as a null-terminated string.
+(gdb) x/s input_pointer   # 直接通过变量名查看字符串内容
+# 0x55555555a000: "Hello, GDB!"
-(gdb) x/s <address>
+(gdb) x/s &input_pointer # 或者通过地址查看
+# 0x55555577b018: 0x55555555a000   → 0x55555555a000: "Hello, GDB!"

 (gdb) x/6c <address>
 (gdb) x/6c $rsi
-# To view an array, you need to specify the number of elements (count) and the format for the type of the elements in the array.
-(gdb) x/5d 0x7fffffffdea0

 # This examines 4 words of memory starting at the address of x, showing them in hexadecimal.